theisel/getyourguide/packages/gyg-wc/README.md

 This is an _unofficial_ GetYourGuide package.

-The web-components are a light wrapper around the _GetYourGuide_ widget focusing on [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), simple API, and better page performance.
+This web-component is a light wrapper around the _GetYourGuide_ widget focusing on [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), simple API, and better page performance (ie. lazy loading).

 &nbsp;